Rum: Colonial Australia

 Rum became an important trade good in the early period of the colony of New South Wales.
 The value of rum was based upon the lack of coinage among the population of the colony, and due to the drink's ability to allow its consumer to temporarily forget about the lack of creature comforts available in the new colony.
 The value of rum was such that convict settlers could be induced to work the lands owned by officers of the New South Wales Corps.
 Due to rum's popularity among the settlers, the colony gained a reputation for drunkenness, though their alcohol consumption was less than levels commonly consumed in England at the time.

 Australia was so far away from Britain that the penal colony, established in 1788, faced severe food shortages, compounded by poor conditions for growing crops and the shortage of livestock.
-Eventually, it was realized that it might be cheaper for India, instead of Britain, to supply the settlement of Sydney.
+Eventually, it was realized that it might be more economical to supply the settlement of Sydney from India, instead of from Britain.
 By 1817, two out of every three ships which left Sydney went to Java or India, and cargoes from Bengal fed and equipped the colony.
-Casks of Bengal Rum (which was reputed to be stronger than Jamaican Rum, and not so sweet) were brought back in the depths of nearly every ship from India.
+Casks of Bengal Rum (which was reputed to be stronger and less sweet than Jamaican Rum) were brought back in the depths of nearly every ship from India.
 The cargoes were floated ashore clandestinely before the ships docked, by the Royal Marines regiment which controlled the sales.
 It was against the direct orders of the governors, who had ordered the searching of every docking ship.
 British merchants in India grew wealthy by sending ships to Sydney "laden half with rice and half with bad spirits".

 Rum was intimately involved in the only military takeover of an Australian government, known as the Rum Rebellion.
 When William Bligh became governor of the colony, he attempted to remedy the perceived problem of drunkenness by outlawing the use of rum as a medium of exchange.
-In response to Bligh's attempt to regulate the use of rum, in 1808, the New South Wales Corps marched with fixed bayonets to Government House and placed Bligh under arrest.
+In response to Bligh's attempt to regulate the use of rum, in 1808 the New South Wales Corps marched with fixed bayonets to Government House and placed Bligh under arrest.
 The mutineers continued to control the colony until the arrival of Governor Lachlan Macquarie in 1810.